 Do you want to better understand the underlying mechanisms of life?
-Would you like to know more about how you can use biology and mathematics in order to open new perspectives for a deeper insight into the evolution of animals, the development of diseases and possibly the development of new therapies?
+Would you like to contribute to integrating the scientific fields of biology and mathematics in order to open new perspectives for a deeper insight into biology, development of diseases and possibly the development of new therapies?
 Then Systems Biology is the right programme for you!

 Systems Biology will become mainstream in biological sciences this century.
 It can be used to systematically gather knowledge at all levels, from molecules to entire systems and its integration into quantitative (computer) models.
 These models make accurate simulation of biological processes possible.

 This programme will give you the knowledge and practical skills necessary to unravel the complexity of these systems and use it for academic, industrial and societal progress.
 After you’ve graduated, your ability to unify life sciences and mathematics will make you a great candidate for a career in medical research, drug development and biotechnology.
 Read more